Genesee County NY Jail

 Satellite View of Genesee County NY Jail

-The Genesee County NY Jail is a medium-security detention center located at 14 W Main St Batavia, NY which is operated locally by the Genesee County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Genesee Co Jail is a detention center located at 14 W Main St Batavia, NY which is operated locally by the Genesee County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Genesee County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Batavia Police Department who do not have their own long-term lock-up.
+Genesee County accepts inmates from surrounding towns, Batavia Police Department, and the US Marshal's Service.

 The Genesee County Jail was originally built in 1903, with several modifications since then and has an authorized capacity of 87 prisoners.
 The jail staff consists of full-time Correction Officers, first-line supervisors (Senior Correction Officers), part-time Correction Officers, a full-time Cook Manager, part-time Cooks, Medical Staff (a full-time Nurse, a contracted Nurse Practitioner and a Medical Director), a Financial Management Assistant, and a Jail Superintendent.
 The Sheriff has the overall responsibility and accountability for the administration and operation of the jail.